The Clone Wars, Season 3, Episode 8: Evil Plan

 …then, the iris-wipe appears, and we’re ushered out of this installment.
 Let me cut you all a slice for the ride home!

-On the next edition of this ridiculous show, Obi-Wan shows us that he’s capable of bitch-flirting with more people than just Anakin and Satine, as he and Quinlan Vos go on a Hutt Hunt — but before we get there, we’ll take a brief jump back into Season 1 (thanks to TCW’s weird episode orders) and see what happens when Anakin plays hooky.
+Later in this series of stories from this ridiculous show, Obi-Wan shows us that he’s capable of bitch-flirting with more people than just Anakin and Satine, as he and Quinlan Vos go on a Hutt Hunt — but before we get there, we’ll take a brief jump back into Season 1 (thanks to TCW’s weird episode orders) and see what happens when Anakin plays hooky.

 ‘Til next time!